 Conclusion

 This article demonstrated how easy it is to protect your web application from users trying to take advantage of discounts and trials.
-Generating and storing fingerprints with your users' accounts allows you to identify if the same browser is used to register an excessive number of accounts.
+Generating and storing visitor identifiers with your users' accounts allows you to identify if the same browser is used to register an excessive number of accounts.
 While browser fingerprinting is just one protection to guard against such exploits, it's an effective one that's difficult to bypass.

 Fingerprint makes it easy to integrate browser fingerprinting into your website for enhanced security and tailored customer experiences.
 It offers libraries and packages for several frontend and backend frameworks and programming languages so that you can integrate fingerprinting into almost any technology stack.